Custom fitting for single-length golf clubs

 Taking your measurement:

 - The wrist-to-floor measurement should be taken while standing on a hard surface.

 - Wear jogging/gym shoes or street shoes (not golf shoes).

-- Stand with your back against the wall at strict military attention with your shoulders and head against hte wall, feet together, and your arms rigid and straight down at your sides.
+- Stand with your back against the wall at strict military attention.
+Place your shoulders and head against the wall, your feet together, and your arms rigid and straight down at your sides.

 - Measure from this mark to the floor.